HFNZ NATIONAL COUNCIL MEMBERS:

 Central Delegate – Stephanie Coulman

 Stephanie lives in Wellington.
-Her main motivation for being involved with the Foundation is through her son who has severe haemophilia A. She hopes that by being involved she can ensure the Foundation continues to be a strong, energetic and vibrant organisation, providing education, support and social networks as he learns to manage his condition himself.
+Her main motivation for being involved with the Foundation is through her son who has severe haemophilia A. She hopes that by being involved she can ensure the Foundation continues to be a strong, energetic and vibrant organisation, providing education, support and social networks for our members living with a bleeding disorder.

 Southern Delegate - Theresa Stevens

 My name is Tineke Maoate.
 My husband Jonathan and I both have different bleeding disorders, and we have 7 beautiful children who also suffer from Platelet disorders to different degrees.
 We both love to work and support other members with bleeding disorders and sharing our challenges living day to day with our disorder.
 My family and I have been members of HFNZ for about 6 years and have been privileged to meet other families and individuals living with haemophilia, von Willibrands, and Platelet disorders.